Ivaldivi/portfolio/README.md

 This living document serves as my portfolio.
 I've designed it using vanilla HTML & CSS.

-Take a look aroun, stay a while!
+Take a look around, stay a while!